Jack Gibbons: Biography

 In January 1995, in Oxford, Gibbons became the first pianist ever to perform all 12 of Alkan's Douze Etudes dans les Tons Mineurs, Op.
 39 in a single concert (the concert was repeated the following year at the Queen Elizabeth Hall, London).
 The same month Gibbons recorded the work (its first digital recording) for the ASV label, Gramophone describing the recording as "among the most exhilarating feats of pianism I've heard on disc".
 The same year, on 27 August 1995 Gibbons made his BBC Proms debut at the Royal Albert Hall with Gershwin's Rhapsody in Blue, the BBC describing Gibbons as "THE Gershwin pianist of our time".
 In 1997 Gibbons wrote and presented a feature programme for the BBC on George Gershwin in preparation for the centenary of the composer's birth, with actor Sir Ben Kingsley providing the voice of George Gershwin.

 In March 2001, Gibbons was involved in a life-threatening car accident.
 Gibbons' accident and recovery were the subject of much media attention from newspapers, television and radio, with features in The Sunday Times, Gramophone, BBC etc. Michael Church in the Daily Express described Gibbons' subsequent return to the concert platform as "miraculous" and "gutsy".
 Following his serious car accident, Gibbons has given increasing attention to composing in place of his performing career.
 After childhood successes as a composer, Gibbons had abandoned his composing for 25 years in favour of performing.
 Gibbons' own music has since been performed at Carnegie Hall in New York, the Queen Elizabeth Hall in London, and recorded by the BBC.
-Gibbons' output to date (September 2017) includes over 40 songs and choral works (many for soprano voice, sung by sopranos Leona Mitchell, Christine Brewer, Mary Plazas, Ann Mackay, Suzanne Fleming-Atwood and others), 20 solo piano works, and two works for string orchestra.
+Gibbons' output to date (May 2025) includes over 50 songs and choral works (many for soprano voice, sung by sopranos Leona Mitchell, Christine Brewer, Mary Plazas, Ann Mackay, Suzanne Fleming-Atwood and others), 50 solo piano works, and two works for string orchestra.

 Gibbons' performing career still continues alongside his composing.
 In March 2007 Gibbons gave the first performance at Carnegie Hall of Alkan's Concerto for Solo Piano, in celebration of the 150th anniversary of the work's publication in Paris in 1857.
 Gibbons continues to perform in Oxford, where he has been presenting and playing an annual summer piano festival every year without a break since 1988.
 He was appointed artist-in-residence at Davis and Elkins College, in the U.S. state of West Virginia, in June 2010.
+Gibbons became a naturalized American citizen on 29 November 2023.